mreed20/OfficeHoursFinder/README.md

-# OfficeHoursFinder
+# Office-hours finder

-Office-Hours Finder makes it easy for teachers to find optimal office hours for themselves and their students
+Office-hours finder makes it easy for teachers to find optimal office hours for themselves and their students